pixup1/INSA-Typst-Template/README.md

 # INSA - Typst Template
 Typst Template for documents from the french engineering school INSA.
+Includes a CV template which is not from the graphical charter but inspired by it.

 ## Examples
-You can find examples for the 3 document types [in the `exemples` folder](exemples).
+You can find examples for the 4 document types [in the `exemples` folder](exemples).

 ## Usage
 1. Download the code from GitHub.
 To do that, click on the green "Code" button and then "Download ZIP".